charissefoo/charissefoo.github.io/content/portfolio/pianist-website.md

 ### Overview

-Clarisse, a classical pianist, wanted to establish her personal brand online.
+My client, a classical pianist, wanted to establish her personal brand online.

-I helped consolidate all her musical material in one place in [a website](https://sites.google.com/view/clarisseteo), which she would be able to manage herself using an intuitive, no-code editor.
+I helped consolidate all her musical material in [a website](https://sites.google.com/view/clarisseteo), which she would be able to manage herself using an intuitive, no-code editor.
 I also conducted a photoshoot with her to create essential visual content for her site.

 {{< figure width="100%" src="/images/blog/pianist-website/charisse-foo-pianist-website-10.jpg">}}